Oppn slams PM for his dig on alliance name, says he's diverting attention from Manipur | Politics

 - India

-The Opposition hit back at Prime Minister Narendra Modi on Tuesday over his remarks targeting the newly-formed alliance for its name, claiming he was making such comments as he was ''rattled'' and wanted to divert attention from the Manipur issue.
+The Opposition hit back at Prime Minister Narendra Modi on Tuesday over his remarks targeting the newly-formed alliance for its name, claiming that he was ''rattled'' and is saying so out of desperation as he wanted to divert attention from the Manipur violence issue.

 Reacting to Modi's remarks, Rahul Gandhi said ''call us whatever you want'', but ''we are INDIA'' and will rebuild the idea of India in Manipur.